raspberrypi/documentation/installation/README.md

 Some simple guides to setting up the software on your Raspberry Pi.

 Beginners should start with [NOOBS](noobs.md), which gives the user a choice of operating system from the standard distributions.
-The recommended distribution for normal use is Raspbian.
+The recommended distribution for normal use is Raspberry Pi OS.
 Alternatives are available, such as LibreELEC (Kodi media centre) or Arch Linux.

 ## Contents